Patrouilleur Outre-mer

-The Patrouilleurs Outre-mer (POM), or Félix Éboué class, are a type of six high-sea patrol vessels of the French Navy.
-They are to be based at Nouméa, Tahiti and La Réunion, as replacement for the s which are nearing the end of their career.
-The POM are far larger, with a 1,300-ton displacement fully loaded, and a wider range or capabilities.
-They are to be commissioned with the Navy from early 2023 into 2025.
+The Patrouilleurs Outre-mer (POM), or Félix Éboué class, are a class of offshore patrol vessels of the French Navy.
+They are to be based at Nouméa, Tahiti and La Réunion, replacing the P400-class patrol vessels all of which were withdrawn from service by 2023.
+At 1,300 tonnes, the POM class ships have four times the displacement of the P400 and possess a wider range of capabilities.
+The lead ship, Auguste Bénébig, was commissioned in May 2023, with delivery of all six units ordered expected by 2027.

 History

 Conception

 Work conducted in the framework of the BATSIMAR programme and the 2017 Strategic Study for National Defence and Security determined that protecting French overseas regions required capabilities of opposing terrorist action and threats of encroachment.
 They defined two families of patrol vessels: new generation high sea patrol vessels (patrouilleurs de haute mer de nouvelle génération, PHM-NG), or Oceanic Patrol Vessel; and Overseas Patrol Vessels (Patrouilleurs Outre-mer, POM).
 The POM are designed to protect territories and conduct coast guard duties, without significant offensive armament.
 The Direction générale de l'Armement (DGA) issued an invitation to tender for construction in August 2018.